 Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary NCC Audit recommendations. rating of the trips and visit function. operating at present.
 This will be re-visited in the summer term 2021 for implementation from September 2021.
-11 Ensure sustainability of Free Breakfast Club provision at primary and nursery schools following incorporation into the School Meals Contract Breakfast Clubs continue to operate effectively, with the same Not Applicable 1 st January 2021 31 st August 2021 N/A 25% The implementation of the new School Meals Contract has been deferred until September 2021 due to the Covid-19 pandemic.
+11 Tuc Ensure sustainability of Free Breakfast Club provision at primary and nursery schools following incorporation into the School Meals Contract All existing Free Breakfast Clubs continue to operate effectively, with the same opportunities extended to other schools on request.
+Not Applicable 1 st January 2021 31 st August 2021 N/A 25% The implementation of the new School Meals Contract has been deferred until September 2021 due to the Covid-19 pandemic.
 Operation of Breakfast Club services has been included in the new specification and therefore this will be addressed in the autumn term 2021.
-12 Review Learning Resource Base provision in secondary schools and the associated formula funding.
-Secondary Not Applicable 1 st October 2020 31 st March 2022 N/A 0% A review of secondary Learning Resource Base provision and funding was planned for 2020-21 however, due to the impact of Covid-19 this was not undertaken.
+Tudalen 32 12 Review Learning Resource Base provision in secondary schools and the associated formula funding.
+Appropriate Secondary Learning Resource Base provision is available for MLD and ASD pupils.
+Not Applicable 1 st October 2020 31 st March 2022 N/A 0% A review of secondary Learning Resource Base provision and funding was planned for 2020-21 however, due to the impact of Covid-19 this was not undertaken.
 This action will be progressed during 2021-22 as part of an overall LRB review for both Primary and Secondary phase and a whole ALN funding formula.
-13 In liaison with finance, partners and schools create a sustainable model of delivery to ensure children with ALN are provided with timely intervention within a prescribed budget without year on year fluctuation. financial model for ALN is Not Applicable 1 st October 2020 31 st March 2021 N/A 30% Due to Covid-19 and a delay in the publication of the ALN Code, there has been a delay in developing a new ALN funding formula for Schools for the financial year 2022-23 this work will be progressed during the summer and autumn term 2021.
+13 In liaison with finance, partners and schools create a sustainable model of delivery to ensure children with ALN are provided with timely intervention within a prescribed budget without year on year fluctuation.
+A sustainable financial model for ALN is established.
+Not Applicable 1 st October 2020 31 st March 2021 N/A 30% Due to Covid-19 and a delay in the publication of the ALN Code, there has been a delay in developing a new ALN funding formula for Schools for the financial year 2022-23 this work will be progressed during the summer and autumn term 2021.
 The Inclusion Advisor has continued to work with ALNCo's on a cluster basis to ensure School based interventions are being developed to meet the